kaltura/developer-platform/recipes/app_tokens.md

   "tags": [
     "appToken"
   ],
-  "keywords": []
+  "keywords": [],
-}
+  "summary": "Learn how to create, view, and delete App Tokens" }
 -->

 # App Tokens
-Learn how to create, view, and delete App Tokens

 ## Getting App Tokens
 App Tokens are used for generating Kaltura Sessions, and can control what privileges are granted to the user.
 Use ```appToken.list``` to see all of your app tokens.